 - 4.1 2023/5338/P and 2024/0091/L Replacement of the existing estate-wide heating distribution infrastructure including removal of redundant pipework; installation of two new sub-plant rooms; installation of cold water storage tank rooms; replacement of existing site hoarding and installation of new replacement infrastructure pipework.
 This is the other set of applications relevant to this set of applications and is pending consideration. - 4.2 2020/1450/P and 2020/2723/L Replacement of the existing estate-wide heating distribution infrastructure including removal of redundant pipework; installation of two new sub-plant rooms; replacement of existing site hoarding and installation of new replacement infrastructure pipework.
 Granted on 17/11/2020 - 4.3 Part of these permissions included the installation of the new heat interface units and associated external to and internal pipework within the flats.
 These works were undertaken in 2 uninhabited flats (referred to as the pilot flats) in January 2022.
+The pilot flats demonstrated the various approaches that were being considered including options for heat emitters.
+The current applications are broadly the same as the 2020 permissions with only minor adjustments to the proposed distribution pipework.
+As part of the current applications the pipework has been rationalised and realigned where it would enter the housing office in Block A and where it would exit the tenants' hall and enter into Block C.

-The pilot flats demonstrated the various approaches that were being considered including options for heat emitters. - 4.4 2010/4568/P and 2010/4575/L Installation of external ducting in association with replacement of existing underground heating services on the Alexandra and Ainsworth Estate (Class C3).
-Granted on 03/11/2010 - 4.5 2008/3640/P and 2008/3687/L Installation of semi-circular risers on alternate structural columns from ground to roof level on the north elevation of blocks A1- A5 to provide new electrical and heating services and associated works to staircase at ground level.
+- 4.4 2016/2595/L Alexandra Road Estate Listed Building Heritage Partnership Agreement (LBHPA) for Better Homes Programme upgrade of kitchens, bathrooms and electrical wiring to dwellings on the estate.
+Granted 04/10/2017. - 4.5 2010/4568/P and 2010/4575/L Installation of external ducting in association with replacement of existing underground heating services on the Alexandra and Ainsworth Estate (Class C3).
+Granted on 03/11/2010 - 4.6 2008/3640/P and 2008/3687/L Installation of semi-circular risers on alternate structural columns from ground to roof level on the north elevation of blocks A1- A5 to provide new electrical and heating services and associated works to staircase at ground level.
 Granted on 27/01/2009